appscode/blog/content/post/deploy-opensearch-with-opensearch-dashboards-in-gke/index.md

 ---
-title: Deploy OpenSearch with OpenSearch-Dashboards on Google Kubernetes Engine (GKE) using KubeDB
+title: Deploy OpenSearch with OpenSearch-Dashboards in Google Kubernetes Engine (GKE) using KubeDB
 date: "2023-07-28"
 weight: 12
 authors: